thoth-tech/handbook/docs/documentation/writing-style-guide.md

 While writing, it is important to:

 1. Know your audience
-2. Know you intention of the writing
+2. Know the intention of your writing
 3. Structure the writing
 4. Keep it simple
 5. Review and Edit